garoller/csci2963-labs/lab2.md

 Do you agree with the Failure to follow the Open System Model Section of Why the Web beat Gopher?

+"mind share represents how strong a presence those products or services have in the minds of consumers."

+web browser that gets more traffic is better than a browser that gets less traffic

+Gopher's rapid gain and loss of mind share

 Justify why one of the licenses were chosen.

 Think of an example project.
 Pick a license using the LICENESE choose by Github.